Jesus and Hopeless Causes (Mark 4:35-6:6)

 Then there’s the twelve-year-old girl who died.
 Jesus simply touches her hand and says, “Little girl, I say to you, get up!” and she does.
 What he says to her is remarkable because it’s so unremarkable.
 He says exactly what a mother would to a child on a sunny day when it’s time to get out of bed.
 And then Jesus tells them to get her something to eat.
 This isn’t the first time that a child was raised from the dead in Scripture, but when Elisha was used to raise a boy, it was much harder.
 Not only does Jesus have authority over nature, demons, and disease, he also has authority even over death.
 Every person in these stories is a victim of circumstances with no hope apart from Jesus.
 These problems are all beyond human help, but none of them are problems for Jesus.
 They almost seem inconsequential to Jesus in these stories that Mark offers us.

-Mark is not saying that if you follow Jesus, he will calm all of the storms and heal all the diseases and deal with all of your problems.
+Mark is not saying that if you follow Jesus, he will calm all the storms and heal all the diseases and deal with all of your problems.
 That’s the last thing he’s saying.
 What he is saying is that all of these problems came into the world as a result of sin, as a result of what the first Adam did.
 And now Jesus is the second Adam, who is undoing the effects of sin.
 He has authority over all the forces of evil that stand against his kingdom.
 He has authority over all powers that are hostile to God and that destroy us.

 Jesus not only has authority, but he used that authority to save us.
 The one who had authority over evil took on evil at the cross.
 He was stripped and made unclean so that we could be clothed and be made clean and in our right mind.
 He who raised the dead died himself so that he could destroy death and bring life and immortality to light through the gospel.
-He became unclean so we could be made clean; he died so that we may live.
+He became unclean, so we could be made clean; he died so that we may live.

 This leads us to the last story, and two questions we’re left to answer.